SalieriC/SWIM/README.md

 **Immersion setting:** SFX.
 **Description:**
 This macro is more or less the opposite of the Soak Damage macro.
 It offers functionality to remove wounds in a generic way (i.e. due to the Healing Skill or Power) and also a way to roll on Natural Healing, interpreting the results, removing wounds, offerring rerolls and is aware of Snake Eyes (adds another Wound or Inc.!).
 It supports Fast Healer and (on rerolls) Elan as well.
-It also supporst the Regeneration Special/Racial Ability but it must be set up as an Edge called "Fast Regeneration" or "Slow Regeneration".
+It also supporst the Regeneration Special/Racial Ability but it must be set up as an Edge or Ability called "Fast Regeneration" or "Slow Regeneration".
 Then it adjusts the time that needs to be passed until a Natural Healing roll can be made.
 If your setting calls for longer or shorter periods of time until a Natural Healing roll can be made (Hellfrost comes to mind), then you can set this up in the modules settings.
 It uses the sfx for Wounds, Inc.! and Healing.
 The macro is also capable of removing Fatigue using a given number, which also supports a unique SFX.
 <p align="center"> <img src="https://github.com/SalieriC/SWADE-Immersive-Macros/blob/main/img/macros/Personal%20Health%20Centre.jpg?raw=true"> </p>